 Mennie was born in Scotland in 1875 or 76, and arrived in China in about 1899 to become eventually a director of A.S.
 Watson and Co., the pharmacy business that published the book.
 Mennie’s photographs illustrated the popular book about the lives of Chinese women ‘My Lady of the Chinese Courtyard’ by Elizabeth Cooper (1914) and ‘Pictures of Peking’.
 Indeed, during the 1920s, Mennie also published ‘China by Land and Water’, ‘Glimpses of China’, ‘China, North and South’, and ‘The Grandeur of the Gorges’.

 Much of his published work is in the pictorialist style – his photogravures being more art objects than documentary photographs, often with rich or soft browns and subtle tones.
 “His subjects evoked a romantic vision of ‘antique China’, featuring dusty caravans, misty rural valleys, old palaces, and the Great Wall of China” (Source: Mennie’s Wikipedia biography).
-Donald Mennie died at the Lungwha internment camp in Shanghai (the camp novelised by J.G.
+Donald Mennie was interned at the Lunghua Civilian Assembly Centre in Shanghai (the internment camp novelised by J.G.
 Ballard in ‘Empire of the Sun’, and which deeply impressed him and his writing style, see his autobiography ‘Miracles of Life’), in March 1943 and died in the Country Sanatorium for Lung Disease (Hongjiao Sanatorium), Shanghai on 10 January 1944.